-We also report the total renewable electricity generated by each strategy's portfolio companies - as well as the Impax New Energy strategy, based on its projects - as an indicator of their contribution to the clean energy transition.
+We also report the total renewable electricity generated by each strategy's portfolio companies as an indicator of their contribution to the clean energy transition.
 By generating renewable electricity, demand for fossil fuel-fired generating capacity can be reduced, thereby lowering CO2 emissions in markets where companies operate and delivering progress towards national net-zero targets.
 To provide real-world context, we include equivalencies for each of these three environmental impact metrics in Figure 2.
-Our calculations are based on data for UK households (which serve as a proxy for developed markets).
+Our calculations are based on data for US households.
 There is one exception, the Asian Environmental strategy, for which data is based on local (Chinese household) equivalencies.
 Details are included in the Appendix on page 43.